 Discretionary.
 Leave taken at an employee's discretion that can be scheduled in advance is considered discretionary leave.
 An employee wishing to take discretionary personal leave must submit a request to his or her principal or supervisor 10 days in advance of the anticipated absence.
-Discretionary personal leave may not be taken for more than 3 consecutive days.
+Discretionary personal leave may not be taken for more than 3 consecutive days and may not be taken before or after a school holiday without prior approval from the employees' direct supervisor or Superintendent.
 The effect of the employee's absence on the educational program or department operations, as well as the availability of substitutes, will be considered by the principal or supervisor.